New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Coverage length

-Term life insurance is temporary, meaning it can expire before you pass away.
-Permanent life insurance lasts for life without changes in premiums as long you follow all terms and conditions and keep up on premiums.
+Term life insurance is usually temporary, meaning it can expire before you pass away.
+Permanent life insurance can last for life without changes in premiums as long you follow all terms and conditions and keep up on premiums.
 Some term life insurance policies may let you renew coverage or convert to a permanent life insurance policy.
-However, premiums will increase.
+However, premiums may increase.

 Cost